 As a mixed media artist and photographer I bring a love of storytelling and a penchant for the offbeat to my artwork from a career in documentary film, television, and event design in both New York City and San Francisco.

 Through photography I’m able to catch glimpses of the ethereal, and to reclaim that pure sense of awe and curiosity that tend to get lost in the everyday.
 It’s my way of staying connected with the natural world, with the human experience, and perhaps what has come before.

-The everyday world around us, when captured in its natural state, can offer up an array of dynamic, compelling images.
-But the creation of an image can be opportunity to transform and redefine an everyday object or person, and perhaps even point to something bigger than itself.
-Through the manipulation of scale, perspective, and contextual surroundings, the subject can shed its old familiar “self” and take on an alternate identity and thus a new meaning.
+I like to play with scale, perspective, and context, and through this an object can shed it’s old “self” and take on a new identity.
 An ordinary oak tree becomes a dancer in mid-leap through the shape of its trunk and tilt of its branches.
 A pile of rusty scrap metal becomes a magnificent sculpture.
 A tiny insect becomes a larger than life creature that dominates the frame.

 I may hang back unobtrusively, waiting for the subject to tell me their story without words - a facial expression, a movement of the body, or a nuanced exchange.

 Other times, I actively seek out these moments and wander through city streets with my camera in search of “treasures” - a vibrant wall mural tucked away between gas meters in an alleyway, a tiny handprint pressed into a building cornerstone, or a secret message scrawled in graffiti on the back of a hidden door.
 It feels like these things were left for me to find, as if they were a reward for taking the time to really see…